Being your own boss, calling all the shots, hustling to hit your goals -- for many people, entrepreneurship is the ultimate career goal.

 But as awesome as running your own business sounds, it's also incredibly difficult.

 How difficult?
-Nine out of 10 startups fail.
+75% of startups fail.

 Entrepreneurs are also more anxious than other people and experience more day-to-day stress.
 After all, when you're responsible for the bottom line, every setback falls on you personally.

 Here's the good news: Starting a company can be one of the most rewarding, exhilarating, and interesting opportunities you'll ever get.
 If you're aware of the risks and you're still dead-set on being an entrepreneur, use the strategies and advice in this guide.

 How to Start a Business With No Money

 - Identify a profitable startup idea

 You can't build a business without an idea.
 Here are some creative techniques for thinking of a product or service.

 Identify a Profitable Startup Idea

 Founders get inspiration from their frustrations all the time.
 For instance, Travis Kalanick and Garret Camp started Uber after they had trouble getting a cab.

 Andrew Kortina and Iqram Magdon-Ismail founded Venmo (acquired by PayPal) after they had trouble paying each other back by check.